 Masai Giraffe Characteristics

 A female Masai giraffe has thick head hair, however, a male Masai giraffe is bald on top.
 Both males and female Masai giraffes have skin-covered horns called ossicones.
 Masai Giraffes have the usual long legs and a long neck with special valves used to control the flow of blood to the head.

-Masai Giraffes coat is covered in irregular star-shaped patches and is buff-coloured below the knee.
+Masai Giraffes coat is covered in irregular star-shaped patches and is buff-colored below the knee.
 As with all giraffes, the spots on the coat act like human fingerprints, no two patterns are the same and they can be used to identify an individual.

 The male Masai Giraffe grows to a height of 19 feet (5.5 metres), and the females 16 feet (4.8 metres).
 The males weigh 2475 – 4275 pounds (1100 – 1900 kilograms) and the females 1575 – 2700 pounds (700 – 1200 kilograms).
 Masai Giraffes tongues are 18 inches in length and their lips are long and prehensile.
 Masai giraffes can run to speeds of 35 miles per hour.

 Masai giraffes are diurnal and live in small groups.
 Masai giraffes feed 16 – 20 hours each day.
 They consume large quantities of leaves, twigs, sprouts, flowers, fruits and bark.
 Masai Giraffes mainly feed off whistling-thorn acacia trees, using their long lips and tongues to reach between the thorns to extract the leaves.

 Masai giraffes have a four- chambered stomach and can chew their own cud.
 If fresh vegetation is available in large quantities they can go without water for weeks, extracting it from their food.
 Male Masai giraffes eat from the top branches, the females from the bottom branches.